hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/13-system-diagnosis/1-gas-spring-pressure_sensor.md

         Tolerance warning and output signal
       </td>
       <td style="text-align:left">
-        A warning (W21018 or W21019) is generated when the measured pressure deviates from the set tolerance from the reference pressure. <br>
+        A warning W21018 occurs if the measured pressure is less then the reference pressure minus the warning tolerance set value. <br>
         If an output signal is set, the signal output is turned on.
       </td>
     </tr>